ArdaEnfalABACI/Zero-Trust-AI-Gateway/README.md

 > [!NOTE]

+> **Interactive Terminal During Setup:** During installation, an interactive terminal window might appear offering various AI agents (like Hermes, Cline, Qwen Code, etc.).
+You can press 'Enter' to install a model if you wish, or simply **close this window** to proceed.
+Zero Trust AI Gateway will automatically manage and download its required local models in the background.

 > Your local session history and API keys are stored securely inside your personal `AppData` directory, ensuring they persist safely across updates.